Why study Environmental and Sustainability Science?

-Study the causes and consequences of environmental change
+Study the causes and consequences of climate change and environmental pollution

-Acquire technical knowledge of computerized mapping and Geographic Information Systems (GIS)
+Acquire technical knowledge of Geographic Information Systems (GIS) and remote sensing

-Learn to develop effective and efficient policies for environmental management
+Learn to develop effective policies for environmental management and the protection of endangered wildlife

 Science First-Year Experience Program - For students from other Canadian provinces.
 Connect with other first-year science students and engage in interdisciplinary, research-based approaches to the foundational sciences.